Register to get access to free programming courses with interactive exercises

 Ready-made components

-Bootstrap’s structure involves reusing classes from a set of components.
-This means that it makes no difference to the component which tags are used.
-Using classes and nesting properly is important.
-For example, when creating the «Buttons» component, there’s nothing that binds the element to being a button.
+Proper use of classes and nesting is essential.
+For example, when creating the Buttons component, there is no binding between the element and a button.
 It can be a link or a block element.
 Bootstrap will create identical buttons in these cases.
-This is achieved by creating base classes that discard potentially unnecessary styles and add their own.
+We achieve it by creating base classes that discard potentially unnecessary styles and add their own.

 Adaptability